Onychomycosis - Nail and Distal Digit

 Nondermatophyte molds are less commonly responsible for onychomycosis than dermatophytes.
+However, they are increasingly being recognized in warmer climates.
 Aspergillus, Acremonium, and Fusarium species and Scytalidium hyalinum may be responsible for DLSO, SO, and PSO; Scopulariopsis brevicaulis may present with brown-yellow nail plate discoloration; and Scytalidium dimidiatum typically presents with black nail discoloration.

 When Candida species are cultured from nails, these species are not always the primary pathogen.
 Candida is commonly associated with chronic paronychia and occasionally secondarily infects the nail plate.
 True nail invasion by Candida is seen commonly in patients with chronic mucocutaneous candidiasis.

 PSO has been reported to be more common in HIV infection and immunocompromised states.

 Candida onychomycosis is seen in patients with chronic mucocutaneous candidiasis who are prone to direct invasion of Candida into their nail plate.

 Infected nails may be the source of disseminated mycosis in immunosuppressed patients, especially those with hematologic malignancies or neutropenia.